 How to Create an IQ Quiz in Outgrow

-While the method prescribed in the GIF may look simple and effective (maybe), it doesn't work for everybody.
+While the method prescribed in the GIF may look simple and effective (maybe), it doesn’t work for everybody.
 The rest of the world needs to settle for online IQ tests.
-These tests are mostly fun in nature but aren’t your regular quizzes.
+These tests are the most fun in nature but aren’t your regular quizzes.

 What Makes an IQ Quiz Different?

 It is helpful to understand how IQ tests are different from other types of interactive experiences.
 An IQ test is a graded quiz with a variable grading system i.e. the marks allotted per question vary according to the difficulty level.
 One more thing to bear in mind is that IQ tests are more challenging than average trivia quizzes and knowledge tests.
 It is fair to say that users expect a difficulty level higher than usual when it comes to an IQ quiz.
 It is a good idea to take the quiz more challenging as it will amplify the sense of achievement at the end.
 However, keep the quiz up to 10 questions long; anything beyond that will make the quiz a drag.